Continuous-time state-space methods for d18O and d13C in the Cenozoic Era: Butterworth filtering: time domain interpretation

 Since the filter is symmetric, and the response function is non-negative, the gain function is equal to the response function.
 With $(1-e^{-i\lambda})(1-e^{i\lambda})=4\sin^2(\lambda/2)$, we have that

 and, if $q_m \le 2^{2m}$, letting

 we can write

+Here the subscript $h$ stands for ``half power'': $\lambda_h$ is the frequency at which the gain has fallen to one half, $G_m(\lambda_h)=\tfrac12$, as is seen by setting $\lambda=\lambda_h$ in the display above.
+It is the cutoff frequency of the filter and is unrelated to the integration order $m$.
 This is the gain function of the Butterworth filter of order $m$ with cutoff frequency $\lambda_h/2$, see \cite{harvey2000signal,harvey2003}.
-Estimating the $m$-th order integrated random walk plus noise model by maximum likelihood and obtaining variance estimates $\hat\sigma_\eta^2$ and $\hat\sigma_\eps^2$ thus implies an estimated cutoff frequency
+Estimating the $m$-th order integrated random-walk-plus-noise model by maximum likelihood and obtaining variance estimates $\hat\sigma_\eta^2$ and $\hat\sigma_\eps^2$ thus implies an estimated cutoff frequency

 The higher the order $m$ of the filter, the smoother the filtered signal $\hat\mu_t$, the smaller the estimated variance $\hat\sigma_\eta^2$ relative to $\hat\sigma_\eps^2$ and the lower the estimated signal-to-noise ratio $\hat q_m$.
 In this sense, $q_m$ depends on $m$.